experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 The 801 is a bridge board that connects daughter boards.
 801 T-USB is one such daughter board.

-The T-USB daughterboard has two functions
+The T-USB daughterboard has three functions
 - Supply the system with power
 - Provide data signals in the system over two USB-C connectors
+- Manage autonomous system functions and waking state

 The T-USB board exposes two vertical USB-C sockets and connects to the carrier board through two 50 pin B2B connectors.
+Two 45 pin debug connectors provides options to experiment with USB-C Alt. mode and connect a Stem MCU for Autonomous functions.

 ![Ziloo 801 T-USB Board](./T-USB-board.png)